Newnan Burn Injury Attorney

 Why Choose Kam, Ebersbach & Lewis, P.C.?

-Our Coweta County personal injury lawyers work hard to recover maximum compensation for burn injury victims.
+Our Newnan personal injury lawyers work hard to recover maximum compensation for burn injury victims.
 People choose our firm to represent them for a variety of reasons.

 - We give dedicated personal attention to each of our clients, ensuring that their legal needs are met.

 - Our team of skilled attorneys have more than 100 combined years of experience working and living in the community we serve, we are committed to providing the exemplary representation our clients deserve.

 - We operate on a contingency-fee basis, which means you pay us no legal fees until we secure compensation for you.

 Why You Need a Newnan Burn Injury Lawyer

 Victims of serious burn injuries often need ongoing medical treatment and extended time away from work.
 Our experienced personal injury attorneys can pursue compensation for your injuries, dealing directly with insurance companies on your behalf, while you focus on recovering.
 Our legal team can:

 - Gather and secure evidence.